Home

 Glycemic index and glycemic load are very helpful guides when choosing healthy carbs, but your choice of healthy foods can't be based solely on these concepts, quality and concentration of nutrients of foods have to be factored in this as well.

-Let's have a look at some of the most popular and common foods with low glycemic index:
+Let’s have a look at some of the most popular and common low glycemic foods:

 1. Avocado: